 Although optional, it will help you a lot when you start taking notes while recording your songs.

-Write down all the special details, like certain ways of wiring your amp, special settings in your daw, changes you made to your effects, etc.
+Write down all the special details, like certain amp settings, special settings in your camera, changes you made to your effects, etc.

 This ensures that you keep track of your work.
-The more songs you create, the more settings you will have to tweak.
-If you write them down, you create a music diary which gives you a nice backup of your work process.
-Remember how you got that awesome guitar effect 10 songs ago?
+The more videos you create, the more settings you will have to tweak.
+If you write them down, you create a music diary, which gives you a nice backup of your work process.
+Remember how you got that awesome guitar effect 10 videos ago?
 No?
 That is why you need to write that down.

 With all the above tips, you have a great start with a high quality YouTube home-studio setup, and you can start your YouTube Music Promotion!!
 You will fine tune your workflow as time goes by.
 Tweaking your gear and setup is part of the process, so prepare for that.

 But don't forget to have fun!